Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Experimental Results

-The aggregated results are reported in \cref{table_main:knapsack}.
-Considering relative regret, although SPO performs best, \textit{\ouracronym{} is able to outperform PFL}.
-In terms of convergence speed, SPO and PFL require a comparable number of epochs whereas \ouracronym{} converges significantly slowly.
-However in \cref{sec:appendix:l_map}, we introduce alternative task loss for problems where predictions occur linearly in the objective which fosters convergence speed.
-In \cref{appendix:supp_res}, we present results for the KP-50 dataset and quadratic KP instances, with similar outcomes noted across the experiments.
-In conclusion, it appears that \ouracronym{} may not be the best choice when uncertain parameters are present only in the objective function; existing DFL methods can effectively address this particular problem.
-However, the fact that \ouracronym{} outperforms PFL also in this case, allows us to position SFGE as a generic DFL method, capable of tackling a wide range of predict-then-optimize problems.
+Moreover, in \Cref{table:knapsack} of \Cref{appendix:supp_res} we present additional results for the KP-50 dataset and for quadratic KP instances, with similar outcomes.
+In conclusion, it appears that \ouracronym{} may not be the best choice when the uncertain parameters represent coefficients of a linear cost function; existing DFL methods can effectively address this particular problem in less training epochs.
+However, the fact that \ouracronym{} outperforms PFL also in this case allows us to position SFGE as a generic DFL method, capable of tackling a wide range of predict-then-optimize problems.